iiJC/games/README.md

 then you create a lobby and can see people with a name (kahoot style)

 ### word wolf
+CASUAL VERSION:
+ideal for less than a certain amount of people words are chosen from a bank of questions

+prompts/hints are randomly displayed/cycled through through a bank as well as you play

+GROUP VERSION:
 - each person has a turn to suggest two words for the rest of the lobby [wordmaster]
 - if you want to suggest more for the queue you can
 - if you don't have any ideas you can autogenerate from a bank